Skip to content

 // ✅ Good - start with simple pattern

-const simpleAgent = createReActAgent({ llm, tools });
+const simpleAgent = createReActAgent({ model, tools });

 // Then enhance if needed